andresilva8624/README-Generator/README1.md

   ## License
-    This project is protected under a (MIT OR Apache-2.0) License
+    This project is protected under a UNLICENSED License

   ## Badge